Performance of universal machine learning potentials in global optimization of inorganic crystal structures: Summary

-Rather unexpectedly, the extensive structure searches carried out purely for benchmarking purposes identified two phases lying below the previously reported global minima at the reference DFT level.
-The tI10-Na$_2$CN$_2$ candidate is favored only with PBE, making it a likely functional-specific artifact.
+Rather unexpectedly, the extensive structure searches carried out purely for benchmarking purposes identified three phases lying below the previously reported global minima at the reference DFT level.
+The tI10-Na$_2$CN$_2$ candidate is favored only by PBE, \RR{whereas the mS24-CYI candidate is stabilized by PBE and r$^2$SCAN but not by PBEsol or vdW-corrected treatments, making both} likely approximation-\RR{dependent} artifacts.
 The oI28-MgB$_3$C$_3$ phase ranks below the proposed layered superconducting polymorph~\cite{ak54} across all considered exchange-correlation functionals, indicating that deintercalation of the MgB$_2$C$_2$ precursor may lead to products with morphologies unrelated to the starting honeycomb framework.

 We also examined whether current uMLPs can map subtle near-equilibrium PES features arising from electronic structure peculiarities.
 As in our multi-metric evaluation of global optimization performance, we assigned composite qualitative and quantitative scores to assess reproduction of the relevant observables described in the caption of Table~\ref{all}.
 In this case, we focused on prospective simulations probing structural response and phase transformations on scales for which direct DFT validation may be prohibitively expensive.